-Take the Marital Affair Risk Assessment and Avoid a Marital Meltdown
+Take the Marital Affair Risk Assessment and Find Out

 Answer “yes” or “no” to the following questions and compare your score to the assessment scale below.

-1. Are you involved in any close opposite sex personal friendships where you see or talk to each other frequently without your spouse knowing about it?
+1. Are you involved in any opposite-sex personal friendships where you see or talk to each other without your spouse knowing about it?

-2. Do you have any same-sex close personal friends with whom you regularly share the personal, private details and concerns about your life?
+2. Do you have any opposite-sex friends with whom you occasionally share personal or private concerns about your life?

-3. Within the past three months have you communicated with old “girlfriends” or “boyfriends,” or ex-lovers?
+3. Within the past 3-4 months have you communicated with old “girlfriends,” “boyfriends,” or ex-lovers?

-4. Do you share information about your personal life, marital challenges, etc with colleagues, associates or clients of the opposite sex?
+4. Do you share information about your personal marital life and challenges, etc with associates or clients of the opposite sex?

 5. Do you flirt with or seek the attention or affirmation of opposite sex acquaintances?